SoftUni-Internal/interactive-content/EN/04-Routing/04-Lazy-Loading.md

 );
 ```

-While these components are loading, will be shown a div with a message.
+While these components are loading, the **LoadingPage** component will be displayed.

 [/slide]